How to Add a JavaScript Report Viewer to Your Web Application

 />

-When working with larger or more complex applications, it is possible to install the references through the node package manager.
-For more information, please read through our installation documentation.
+When working with larger or more complex applications, the references can be installed through the node package manager.
+For more information, please read our installation documentation.

-We will now add a div element to our HTML that will host the viewer component.
-For now, let’s paste the following code inside of our body tags:
+We will now add a div element to our HTML to host the viewer component.
+For this example, let’s paste the following code inside of our body tags:

 <div id="viewer-host"></div>

-We can also add styling for this element so that it takes up the full width and height of the browser window.
+We can also add styling for this element to take up the entire width and height of the browser window.
 For this tutorial, we can just add the CSS in the head tag at the top of the page:

 <style>